TikTok Influencer marketing is becoming the next big thing for brands looking for new niche markets.

 TikTok vs. Instagram on Sponsored Content

-- Instagram users react well and engage with sponsored posts on Instagram.
+- Instagram users react well and engage with sponsored posts, for example giving likes and leaving comments on Instagram.

 - When working with TikTok influencers, your marketing message has to be subtle.

 - Focus on product usage rather than the product image.